Union busting: 2005 Heathrow union busting

 One of the most significant cases of mass dismissals in the UK occurred in 2005, involving the termination of over 600 Gate Gourmet workers at Heathrow Airport.
 Gate Gourmet provides in-flight meals and had been owned by Texas Pacific since 2002.
 The company had been in talks with the Transport and General Workers' Union (TGWU) over redundancies and changes to overtime pay to try and stem losses when it hired 130 seasonal staff on lower wages than the permanent workers.
 Seeing this as a threat to their jobs, one shift refused to go back to work.
 Because this was seen as unofficial strike action, the workers were sacked, reportedly with only three minutes notice.
 The TUC later reported that the dispute had been engineered by the company to allow it to replace staff with workers on worse contracts.

 This mass dismissal was viewed by some as a union busting tactic, and caused a great deal of media scrutiny.
 The terminations prompted a walkout by British Airways ground staff that paralysed flights and stranded thousands of travellers in the UK.
 The BBC reported that Andy Cook, Gate Gourmet's director of human resources at the time, said "the company had not been looking to cut the size of the protests, only stop the minority engaged in harassment."
-Cooke continues to direct labor relations activities from his UK labor relations consultancy.

 A deal was brokered between Gate Gourmet and the TGWU by the TUC in September 2005.